croarty/jsonsql/README.md

 - `GROUP BY` clause with aggregation functions
 - `COUNT`, `SUM`, `AVG`, `MIN`, `MAX` functions
 - `HAVING` clause for filtering grouped results
-- `DISTINCT` keyword for unique results
+- `DISTINCT` keyword for unique results (parsed but not implemented)

 **Query Features:**
 - Subqueries (e.g., `WHERE price > (SELECT AVG(price) FROM products)`)